Hyderabad Wedding Planner: Costs, Tiers & What to Expect

 Several factors push fees higher or lower within each tier.

 Number of events.
 A single-day ceremony-and-lunch wedding costs less to coordinate than a four-day celebration with mehendi, haldi, ceremony, and reception.
-Each additional event adds 15-25% to the planner's fee because it requires separate vendor coordination, timelines, and on-ground staffing.
+Each additional event adds 15-25% to the planner's fee because it requires separate vendor coordination, a detailed hyderabad wedding timeline, and on-ground staffing.

 Venue complexity.
 Heritage venues like Falaknuma Palace or Chowmahalla Palace come with their own rules — restricted vendor lists, specific load-in windows, conservation restrictions on decor.
 Managing these constraints requires experienced planners who command higher fees.